mvasilkov/OpenBalkans/README.md

 IBA is a collection of personal weblogs.
 A weblog is a series of posts.

+This document describes the OpenBalkans protocol (OpenBP) version 0.

 ### Posts

 Container: JSON Web Token (JWT)